MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/troubleshoot-issues-for-admins/remove-an-email-alias.md

 - MET150
 - MOE150
 ms.assetid: dde511e8-0719-4b7a-8e56-d4dad0c308b3
-description: "Learn how to remove an email alias from a user in the Office 365 admin center."
+description: "Learn how to remove an email alias from a user in the admin center."
 ---

 # Troubleshoot: Remove an email alias from a user

 Did you get this error when you were creating a new user?
-"This email address is already being used as an alias for user `<user name>`."
+"This email address is already being used as an alias for user \<user name>."
 This article will show you how to remove the email alias from the user.

 > [!TIP]
 > Email addresses are how the internet knows where to send your email and all email addresses must be unique - across the entire internet no two email addresses can be the same.